Rachel0619/5-Day-Gen-AI-Intensive-Course-with-Google/README.md

   - Code execution
   - Explaining code

-## Day 2 Document Q&A with RAG
+## Day 2 Embeddings and Vector Stores/Databases

+- Document Q&A with RAG
   - Creating the embedding database with ChromaDB
   - Retrieval: Find relevant documents
   - Augmented generation: Answer the question
+- Embeddings and similarity scores
+  -